valerisuleo/angular/reactive-forms/README.md

 - More control over the form structure
 - More control over the behavior

->If you want to build dynamic forms where inpu filed are render based on some data structure that you get from the server then your only option is to create this control obj in the code.
+>If you want to build dynamic forms where inputs fields are render based on some data structure that you get from the server then your only option is to create a control obj in the code.

 ### In this section...